jthi-jmp-tools/JMP-Tools/README.md

 Most of the tools include README.md, README.html, settings.json, script files and the installation addin.

 ### Installation
-Install Add-Ins from their own repositories.
+It is easiest to install addins from [this repository's releases page](https://github.com/jthi-jmp-tools/JMP-Tools/releases).
+Addin's can also be installed from each tools own repository or this repository's [addins folder](https://github.com/jthi-jmp-tools/JMP-Tools/tree/main/addins).
+To install them from non-release page, open the addin file then click download on the right side.

 Most of the tools will be added under JMP's Add-Ins menu in JMP-Tools but there are also exceptions, such as Order Selected Columns which will be added to Cols menu.

 ![Add-Ins Menu](images/menu_addins.png)